logzio/logz-docs/_source/logzio_collections/_log-sources/ci-cd/jenkins.md

     mvn package
     ```

-    You'll see the `Generating hpi` line in the response.
+    You'll see the `[INFO] Generating hpi` line in the response.
-    This line shows the path to the plugin file (`.hpi` extension).
+    This line shows the path to the plugin file (.hpi extension).
     For example:

     ```